-- (a) dangerous goods are not carried in an aircraft cabin occupied by passengers or in the cockpit, unless otherwise specified in the Technical Instructions; - (b) dangerous goods are loaded, segregated, stowed and secured on an aircraft as specified in the Technical Instructions; and - (c) packages of dangerous goods bearing the "Cargo Aircraft Only" label are carried on cargo aircraft and loaded as specified in the Technical Instructions.
+- (a) dangerous goods are not carried in an aircraft cabin occupied by passengers or in the cockpit, unless otherwise specified in the Technical Instructions; - (b) dangerous goods are loaded, segregated, stowed and secured on an aircraft as specified in the Technical Instructions; and

+(c) packages of dangerous goods bearing the "Cargo aircraft only" label shall be loaded in accordance with the provisions in the Technical Instructions.

-84. Provision of information.
+85. Provision of information.

-- (1) An air operator certificate (AOC) holder shall ensure that- - (a) information is provided to enable ground staff to carry out their duties with regard to the transport of dangerous goods, including the actions to be taken in the event of incidents and accidents involving dangerous goods; and - (b) where applicable, the information referred to in paragraph (a) is also provided to the handling agent. - (2) An AOC holder shall ensure that information is promulgated as required by the Technical Instructions so that passengers are warned as to the types of goods which they are forbidden from transporting on board an aircraft and, where applicable, the handling agent shall ensure that notices are provided at acceptance points for cargo giving information about the - (3) An AOC holder shall ensure that information is provided in the operations manual to enable crew members to carry out their responsibilities in regard to the transport of dangerous goods, including the actions to be taken in the event of emergencies involving dangerous goods. - (4) An AOC holder shall ensure that the PIC is provided with written information on dangerous goods carried on board the aircraft in the manner and form specified in the Technical Instructions. - (5) An AOC holder that is involved in an aircraft incident or accident shall- - (a) as soon as possible, inform the Authority and the appropriate authority of the State in which the aircraft incident or accident occurred of any dangerous goods carried; and - (b) on request by the Authority, provide any information required to minimise the hazards created by any dangerous goods carried.
+(1) An air operator certificate holder shall ensure that-

+- (a) information is provided to enable ground staff to carry out their duties with regard to the transport of dangerous goods, including the actions to be taken in the event of incidents and accidents involving dangerous goods; and - (b) where applicable, the information referred to in paragraph (a) is also provided to the handling agent.

+(4) An air operator certificate holder shall ensure that information is promulgated as required by the Technical Instructions so that passengers are warned as to the types of goods which they are forbidden from transporting on board an aircraft and, where applicable, the handling agent shall ensure that notices are provided at acceptance points for cargo giving information about them.

+(3) An air operator certificate holder shall ensure that information is provided in the operations manual to enable crew members to carry out their responsibilities in regard to the transport of dangerous goods, including the actions to be taken in the event of emergencies involving dangerous goods.

+(4) An air operator certificate holder shall ensure that the pilot-incommand is provided with written information on dangerous goods carried on board the aircraft in the manner and form specified in the Technical Instructions.

+(5) An air operator certificate holder involved in an aircraft incident or accident shall-

+(a) as soon as possible, inform the Authority and the appropriate authority of the State in which the aircraft incident or accident occurred of any dangerous goods carried; and (b) on request by the Authority, provide any information required to minimise the hazards created by any dangerous goods carried.

-85. Training programmes.
+86. Training programmes.

-- (1) An air operator certificate (AOC) holder shall establish, maintain, and have approved by the Authority, staff training programmes, as required by the Technical Instructions. - (2) An AOC holder not holding a permanent approval to carry dangerous goods shall ensure that- - (a) staff who are engaged in general cargo handling have received training to carry out their duties in respect of dangerous goods which covers as a minimum, the areas identified in Column 1 of Table 1 to a depth sufficient to ensure that an awareness is gained of the hazards associated with dangerous goods, how to identify such goods and what requests apply to the carriage of such goods by passengers; and - (b) crew members, passenger handling staff, and security staff used by an AOC holder to deal with the screening of passengers and their baggage, have received training which covers as a minimum, the areas identified in Column 2 of Table 1 to a depth sufficient to ensure that an awareness is gained of the hazards associated with dangerous goods, how to identify them and what requirements apply to the carriage of such goods by passengers.
+(1) An air operator certificate holder shall establish, maintain, and have approved by the Authority, staff training programmes, as required by the Technical Instructions.

+(2) An air operator certificate holder without a permanent approval to carry dangerous goods shall ensure that-

+- (a) staff who are engaged in general cargo handling have received training to carry out their duties in respect of dangerous goods which covers as a minimum, the areas identified in Column 1 of Table 1 in Schedule 10 to a depth sufficient to ensure that an awareness is gained of the hazards associated with dangerous goods, how to identify such goods and what requests apply to the carriage of such goods by passengers; and - (b) crew members, passenger handling staff, and security staff employed by an air operator certificate holder to deal with the screening of passengers and their baggage, have received training which covers as a minimum, the areas identified in Column 2 of Table 1 to a depth sufficient to ensure that an awareness is gained of the hazards associated with dangerous goods, how to identify them and what requirements apply to the carriage of such goods by passengers.